Dow, S&P 500 end at five-year highs on early earnings beats

 The Dow and S&P 500 ended at their highest levels since December 2007.
 For the week, the Dow ended up 1.2 percent, the S&P 500 ended up 0.9 percent and the Nasdaq ended up 0.3 percent.

-The CBOE Volatility index .VIX, Wall Street's so-called fear gauge, fell 8.2 percent.
+The CBOE Volatility index, Wall Street's so-called fear gauge, fell 8.2 percent.
 The VIX usually moves inversely to the S&P 500 as it is used as a hedge against further market decline.

 Also reporting stronger-than-expected earnings on Friday was General Electric (GE.N), whose shares rose 3.5 percent to $22.04.